Medical expert of the article

 Who to contact?

-Treatment of the border nevus
+Treatment borderline nevus

-Physiotherapeutic treatment consists of the following procedures:
+Physiotherapeutic treatment involves the following procedures:

 - non-steroidal anabolic agents (Riboxin, potassium orotate, methyluracil);

-- biogenic stimulants (aloe extract, FiBS, Plazmol);
+- biogenic stimulants (aloe extract, FiBS, Plasmol);

-- immunomodulatory agents (Timalin, Pyrogenal, Levamisole);
+- immunomodulatory agents (Timulin, Pyrogenal, Levamisole);

-- non-specific regenerating agents (sea buckthorn oil, Apilak, Rumalon, Actovegin).
+- nonspecific regenerating agents (sea buckthorn oil, Apilak, Rumalon, Actovegin).

 Methyluracil |

-Adult patients are prescribed one tablet 4 times a day, for a month.
-Treatment may be accompanied by headache, heartburn, allergic reactions. |
+Adult patients are prescribed one tablet 4 times a day for a month.
+The treatment may be accompanied by headaches, heartburn, allergic reactions. |

 Aloe extract |

-1 ml is injected subcutaneously daily for several weeks.
-Possible side effects: dyspepsia, changes in blood pressure, allergies, dizziness, itching. |
+Administer subcutaneously daily 1 ml, for several weeks.
+Possible side effects: dyspepsia, changes in blood pressure, allergy, dizziness, itching. |

-Thymalin |
+Timalin |

-Intramuscularly administered with saline, 5-20 mg daily.
+Administered intramuscularly with saline, 5-20 mg daily.
 The course of treatment is from three to ten days.
-Side effects may be limited by local reaction in the injection zone. |
+Side effects may be limited to a local reaction in the injection area. |

 Actovegin |

-Take 1-2 tablets three times a day, for 4-6 weeks.
-The medicine is well tolerated, rarely allergies, fever. |
+Take 1-2 tablets three times a day for 4-6 weeks.
+The medicine is well tolerated, allergies and fever rarely occur. |

 Vitamin E |